mattyoung101/musicvis3d/paper/major.typ

 The bar shader is almost identical to the shader used in the Graphics Minor Project.

-TODO copy n paste description.
+TODO copy n paste description of shader from minor.

 == Computing camera animations
-One of the goals I had in mind for the visualiser was automated and smooth camera animations, that would also not be too hard to describe in code.
-In order to do this though, the camera class from the Graphics Minor Project, which was based on code from LearnOpenGL, would need to be rewritten.
-There was also the need for a bug-free "freecam" mode, which can be moved around using the normal WASD and mouse controls.
+One of the goals I had in mind for the visualiser was automated and smooth camera animations, that would also be quick to describe in code.
+However, in order to achieve this, the camera class from the Graphics Minor Project, which was based on code from LearnOpenGL, would need to be rewritten.
+There was also the need for a bug-free "freecam" mode,
+#footnote[The LearnOpenGL camera had certain bugs regarding mouse rotation in freecam mode.]
+which can be moved around using the normal WASD and mouse controls.
 This is necessary for me to find the begin and end points for each animation and for debugging.

 The new camera is based on a slightly modified version of the perspective camera from the Cinder project
-@cinderCamera.
+@cinderCamera, which is a C++ creative coding framework.
 The main difference compared to the previous LearnOpenGL camera, is that the new camera represents its pose as just a 3D vector and quaternion, rather than a set of vectors.
 This means that the pose of the camera can be described much more easily, and can also be interpolated to create animations.
-Other than that, it still outputs the same perspective and view matrices.
+Other than that, it still outputs the same perspective and view matrices, has an FOV and uses a perspective projection.

 To implement camera moves, I chose to represent any given move as a begin pose, end pose, and a duration.
 This is encoded in the `cosc::CameraAnimation` class.
 Then, in turn, a `cosc::CameraAnimationManager` is